malayjoshi13/GSoC2022_OligoFinder/README.md

 ## Work overview
 #### Implementation of classes for representing Order Polytopes and Posets
-  - Link to the PR: [#165 - describe in short](https://github.com/GeomScale/volume_approximation/pull/165)
+  - Link to the PR - [#165 - describe in short](https://github.com/GeomScale/volume_approximation/pull/165)
-  - Overview:
+  - Overview -
     - Created a class for representing a poset.
     - Created a class for representing an order polytope.
     - Implemented membership, boundary and reflection oracles.
 Also implemented their optimized versions for accelerated billiard walks which rely on preprocessing to speed up the oracles.